lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Compared to {{SIGMA}}, EDHOC adds an explicit method type and expands the message authentication coverage to additional elements such as algorithms, external authorization data, and previous messages.
 This protects against an attacker replaying messages or injecting messages from another session.

-EDHOC also adds selection of connection identifiers and downgrade protected negotiation of cryptographic parameters, i.e. an attacker cannot affect the negotiated parameters.
+EDHOC also adds selection of connection identifiers and downgrade protected negotiation of cryptographic parameters, i.e., an attacker cannot affect the negotiated parameters.
 A single session of EDHOC does not include negotiation of cipher suites, but it enables the Responder to verify that the selected cipher suite is the most preferred cipher suite by the Initiator which is supported by both the Initiator and the Responder.

 As required by {{RFC7258}}, IETF protocols need to mitigate pervasive monitoring when possible.
 One way to mitigate pervasive monitoring is to use a key exchange that provides perfect forward secrecy.
 EDHOC therefore only supports methods with perfect forward secrecy.
 To limit the effect of breaches, it is important to limit the use of symmetrical group keys for bootstrapping.
 EDHOC therefore strives to make the additional cost of using raw public keys and self-signed certificates as small as possible.
 Raw public keys and self-signed certificates are not a replacement for a public key infrastructure, but SHOULD be used instead of symmetrical group keys for bootstrapping.